poliastro/poliastro.github.io/content/articles/2019-05-13-the-beginning-of-gsoc.md

 ====================

 One of the project ideas was to create an application who could extract orbitary data with the help of poliastro and visualize it with Cesium.
-While I've heared of Cesium before, as it is arguably one of the most well-known javascript libraries (and is also open source!), I didn't know just how extensive its functionality is.
+While I've heard of Cesium before, as it is arguably one of the most well-known javascript libraries (and is also open source!), I didn't know just how extensive its functionality is.